Darling: New & Selected Poems: Old Tongue

 The poem describes the experience of losing your native tongue.
 The narrator wanders if they will ever say the words they used to say again.
 The poem includes Scottish words and phrases such as “eedyit”, “dreich” and “shut yer geggie”.

 Whilst Leila Sleeps

 The poem describes a mother and daughter who are fleeing from “men in plain suits”.
 It can be inferred that they are immigrants facing deportation.

 Critical response

 Fiona Sampson, reviewing the book for The Guardian, called it "satisfyingly compendious" and said that one of Jackie Kay's greatest strengths is the "way she locates individual experience in the collective".

-Out of over 100 ratings, the poem as of June 2021 has a rating of 4.01/5 stars on Goodreads.